Phong-Kaster/Invert-PDF-Colors/README.md

 2. Find your bookmark on Google Chrome | Microsoft Edge & choose "Add page".

 3. With field "Name": Write whatever you want.
-To illustrate, "PDF Dark Mode" is chosen by me.
+To illustrate, "Dark Mode PDF" is chosen by me.

 4. With field "URL": Paste the script into it.